 On September 24, the Smithsonian American Art Museum hosted a symposium entitled The Art of Tom Lea: Preserving Our National Heritage.

-How is the web, particularly social media properties like Twitter, changing the way scholars communicate and form connections with each other?
-When I first started considering this question after the AHA annual meeting in New Orleans, I had been talking
+How is the web, particularly social media properties like Twitter, changing the way scholars communicate and form connections with each other?”
+When I first started considering this question after the AHA annual meeting in New Orleans, I had been talking with bloggers and self-described “Twitterstorians” who had expressed concern over the lack of live-tweeting etiquette at conferences and meetings.

 Two articles published in the May issue of Perspectives on History have become part of conversations online, and we wanted them to be available to a wider audience.
 They are now open to members and non-members alike.*